ibm-cloud-docs/text-to-speech/expressive-pt.md

 ### Enabling or disabling interjections with SSML
 {: #syntheses-expressive-interjections-ssml-pt}

-For Spanish, all interjections are enabled by default, and it is not possible to enable/disable these interjections.
+For Portuguese, all interjections are enabled by default, and it is not possible to enable/disable these interjections.

 ### Usage notes for interjections
 {: #syntheses-expressive-interjections-notes-pt}